Close

 • Tutor Time Activities

-• All students sign an Acceptable User Policy for IT services at school, and school networks and WiFi are filtered and monitored
+• School networks and WiFi are filtered and monitored

 We have a clear Internet safety policy and students are educated in how to stay safe online.
 We also have filtering and monitoring systems in place to ensure students are safe whilst using the Internet and other online tools.